Axioms for the category of Hilbert spaces and linear contractions: The axioms

 \item Subobjects are determined by \emph{positive} maps: monomorphisms $r \colon H \rightarrowtail L$ and $s \colon K \rightarrowtail L$ satisfy $r=s \comp t$ for some isomorphism $t$ if and only if $r \comp r^\dag = s \comp s^\dag$.

 \item Any directed diagram has a colimit. \end{enumerate} Observe that these axioms are all elementary properties of categories: none of them refer to notions such as complex amplitudes, probabilities, norm, convexity, continuity, or metric completeness.
+These are natural axioms from a categorical point of view, and thus we hope that they can be interpreted as natural assumptions about quantum information processes.
+For example, one might interpret axiom~\eqref{axiom:dagger} in terms of time reversal symmetry and axioms~\eqref{axiom:rig}-\eqref{axiom:nondegenerate} in terms of superposition.
+However, this task is beyond the scope of this work, and we leave it to future research.
+Furthermore, we conjecture that these axioms are all necessary for our result and independent.
+For example, the category of sets and partial injections satisfies all the axioms except~\eqref{axiom:nondegenerate}.